Naslen: Early Work (2019-2023)

-In 2019, Naslen did an uncredited role in the film Madhura Raja.
-He played the character of Melvin in the movie Thanneer Mathan Dinangal.
+In 2019, Naslen started his film career by playing the character of Melvin in the movie Thanneer Mathan Dinangal.
 He was praised for the timely comedies and witty counter dialogues in that film.
 In 2021, Naslen played Rasool, a fiery teenager in the film Kuruthi which was released in Amazon Prime.
 In the same year he did the role of Charles Oliver Twist in the film Home which was also released in Amazon Prime.
 He then appeared in the comedy movie, Keshu Ee Veedinte Nadhan which was released in Disney+ Hotstar.
-Anna Mathews of Times Of India wrote about his performance in the film that, "The young actor Naslen, as usual, even in a small role, he manages to stand out and be goofily loveable."
+Anna Mathews of Times Of India wrote about his performance in the film, "The young actor Naslen, as usual, even in a small role, he manages to stand out and be goofily loveable."